 Registering for PSY 1902

-- The student must approach an instructor who is an expert in the area of interest.
+- You must approach an instructor who is an expert in the area of interest.
 If the instructor agrees to direct the reading course, a topic, tentative reading list, and grading system are agreed to.
-The student and instructor must complete a Learning Agreement.
+You and the instructor must complete a Learning Agreement.

-- The student meets with the instructor at least once a week to discuss the readings.
-It is recommended that the student prepare written notes and comments on the readings each week.
+- You will meet with the instructor at least once a week to discuss the readings.
+It is recommended that you prepare written notes and comments on the readings each week.

-- By the last week of classes, the student submits to the faculty sponsor a final reading list with notes on the readings and any papers written to the instructor.
+- By the last week of classes, you will submit to the faculty sponsor a final reading list with notes on the readings and any papers written.